lino-framework/lino/docs/tutorials/de_BE/index.rst

 on a same Site.

-In our `settings.py` you can see that we have two variants of German in
+In our :xfile:`settings.py` you can see that we have two variants of German in :attr:`languages <lino.core.site.Site.languages>`: "normal" ('de') and "Belgian" ('de_BE'):
-:setting:`languages`:
-normal German ('de') and belgian German ('de_BE'):

 .. literalinclude:: settings.py

+The :xfile:`models.py` file defines a single model:

+.. literalinclude:: models.py

+The model inherits from :class:`BabelNamed
+<lino.utils.mldbc.mixins.BabelNamed>`.

 This example site is going to show a list of differences between those two languages.

-The site uses a single model, which is a :class:`BabelNamed
-<lino.utils.mldbc.BabelNamed>`:

-.. literalinclude:: models.py

->>> from de_BE.models import *
->>> from lino.api import rt

 Populate the database